Ray-ux514/ConcordiaRepository/Topics/Mod-Jam/process/brainstorm.md

 Have some balls changing colours
 Possibly have multiple frogs
-Pressing a certain key making the charater bigger
+Pressing a certain key making the charater bigger frog is controled by the user can has to avoid bugs

 # Addtions

 Adding different objects
-Adding A counting
+Adding A counter
-Addign a start screen
+Addign a start screen: with a start button
-Adding an screen
+Adding an end screen
 Adding a timer
+Adding sound and music